Midrags/SFF/README.md

 ### Step 3: GreenLuma

-Download GreenLuma and set it up: https://www.up-4ever.net/h3vt78x7jdap
+Download GreenLuma and set it up: https://www.up-4ever dot net/h3vt78x7jdap

 Extract the ZIP and use the AppList folder from GreenLuma when SteaMidra asks for it.
 Full steps are in the [Setup Guide](docs/SETUP_GUIDE.md).